Hilscher/netPI-alibaba-cloud-sdk-python/README.md

 Made for [netPI](https://www.netiot.com/netpi/), the Raspberry Pi 3B Architecture based industrial suited Open Edge Connectivity Ecosystem

-### Debian Stretch with Alibaba Cloud Python SDK, Python sample, SSH server and user root
+### Debian with Alibaba Cloud Python SDK, Python sample, SSH server and user root

 The image provided hereunder deploys a container with installed Python SDK for Alibaba Cloud(Aliyun) and self written sample applications connecting to your personal Alibaba Cloud IoT Platform after a short setup.

-Base of this image builds a tagged version of [debian:stretch](https://hub.docker.com/r/resin/armv7hf-debian/tags/) with enabled [SSH](https://en.wikipedia.org/wiki/Secure_Shell), created user 'root' and preinstalled Python IoT SDK from [here](https://github.com/aliyun/aliyun-openapi-python-sdk/tree/master/aliyun-python-sdk-iot).
+Base of this image builds [debian](https://www.balena.io/docs/reference/base-images/base-images/) with enabled [SSH](https://en.wikipedia.org/wiki/Secure_Shell), created user 'root' and preinstalled Python IoT SDK from [here](https://github.com/aliyun/aliyun-openapi-python-sdk/tree/master/aliyun-python-sdk-iot).
 Guidance for a self written sample program find below.

 Before using the sample you have to sign up with [Alibaba Cloud](https://myaccount.alibabacloud.com) and create an account.
 At the time of image preparation Alibaba's Cloud IoT Platform services are not free of charge.
 You pay 0.8$ for 1.000.000 Pub or Sub operations.